 - Inputs to TV Guide On Screen can include:

 - Only one over-the-air source

 - Only one cable source

-- An antenna input is required for downloading TV Guide On Screen schedules.
-If your cable box is connected using HDMI or IEEE-1394, you must also connect an antenna input.
+- If your cable box is connected using HDMI or IEEE-1394, we recommend you also connect an antenna.

-- If your cable box is connected to a Component input, be sure the box is set to send analog channels as 480i.
-If this is not possible, add an antenna input.
+- If your cable box is connected to Component 1 or 2, you should make sure the box is set to send analog channels as 480i.
+If this is not possible, add an antenna.